Amatofrancesco99/Gas_consumption-prediction/README.md

 ***

 ## Script
-If you're interested in how we solve model identification & prediction function, using *Matlab*, watch the *"live_script.mlx"* code.
+If you're interested in how we solve model identification and prediction function, using *Matlab*, watch the *"live_script.mlx"* code.
 You can find it at this [link](https://github.com/filsky0599/Progetto-IMAD/tree/main/Scripts).

 ***